 In compliance with federal law, the School only employs United States citizens or other individuals who have the legal right to work in the United States.
 On or before their first day of work, all employees must complete a Department of Homeland Security Form I-9 and provide proof of identity and eligibility to work in the United States.

 If proof of eligibility is not provided within three business days from the first day of work, the School may terminate their employment.
 If they have previously worked at the School within the last three years, employees do not need to submit a new Form I-9, unless the Form I-9 is no longer valid.
 Human Resources will confirm if a new Form I-9 is needed during the onboarding process.

+Rehire Eligibility

+Consistent with Making Waves Academy’s (“MWA” or the “School”) Equal Opportunity Employment Policy, the School shall afford equal employment and advancement opportunity to all qualified individuals without regard to race, color, gender, sex, national origin, age, sexual orientation, or any other protected class.
+Nevertheless, applicants previously employed with MWA may not be eligible for rehire should one (1) or more of the disqualifying reasons outlined below apply.

+The School reserves the right to not rehire any former School employee for any lawful, non-discriminatory reason within its sole and unreviewable discretion.
+It is the policy of the School that applicants may be disqualified from rehire for certain reasons, including but not limited to one (1) or more of the following reasons:

+Prior involuntary separation from MWA (e.g., release from at-will employment, non-renewal, etc.) for any reason related to job performance or conduct;

+Prior resignation in lieu of anticipated or planned termination;

+Prior informal or formal record of job performance or conduct issues;

+Failure to clear a criminal background check;

+Failure to possess or maintain the credential/certificate required of a position at MWA; and

+Failure to fulfill immigration compliance requirements.

 Child Abuse and Neglect Reporting